New: pagination on person search, fuzzy matching, and more. See what's changed →

 After saving, restart Claude Desktop for the changes to take effect.

+Claude Code connects to remote HTTP servers with custom headers directly — no bridge needed.
 Add the MCP server using the CLI or edit your configuration file directly.

 Using CLI:

-claude mcp add whitepages --scope user
+claude mcp add --transport http whitepages https://api.whitepages.com/mcp \

 Or edit ~/.claude.json (macOS/Linux) or %USERPROFILE%\.claude.json (Windows):